sma11black/hexo-action/README.md

-# GitHub Action - Hexo CI/CD :trollface:
+# GitHub Action - Hexo CI/CD 🌱

 <a href="https://github.com/marketplace/actions/hexo-action"><img alt="View Action" src="https://img.shields.io/badge/action-marketplace-blue.svg?logo=github&color=orange"></a>
 <a href="https://opensource.org/licenses/MIT"><img alt="License: MIT" src="https://img.shields.io/badge/License-MIT-green.svg?logo=github"></a>

 This Github Action automating hexo deployment workflow, to allow you to leverage GitHub Actions to publish your hexo site on Github Pages.

-## Usage✒️
+## 🌰Usage
-### Pre-requisites
+### 🍉Pre-requisites
 #### Step 1: Setup `Deploy keys` and `Secrets`
 The `with` portion of the workflow **must** be configured before the action will work.
-You can add these in the `with` section found in the [example workflow](#example-workflow---hexo-deploy📝) below.
+You can add these in the `with` section found in the [example workflow](#🍌example-workflow---hexo-deploy) below.
 Any `secrets` must be referenced using the bracket syntax and stored in the GitHub repositories `Settings/Secrets` menu.
 You can learn more about setting environment variables with GitHub actions [here](https://help.github.com/en/articles/workflow-syntax-for-github-actions#jobsjob_idstepsenv).

-**How to add your ssh key pair?🔑**
+**🥕How to add your ssh key pair?**
 1. Run the following terminal command, replacing the email with one connected to your GitHub account.
 ```sh
 ssh-keygen -t rsa -C "username@example.com"